The Blue Mountains vacation rentals

 The Grandiose

-GigiRating, 5 stars5 days ago
+GigiRating, 5 stars1 month ago

 Great place for our family of four, loved the hot tub after full days of skiing and tubing at the nearby hills.
 We enjoyed the pool table, ping pong and the board games.
 Lots of space for the family to relax.
 As mentioned from other guests, the curtains don't cover the windows entirely so bring an eye mask!
 The kitchen was equipped for our needs.
 The bathroom is large and great shower pressure.